awslabs/project-lakechain/examples/end-to-end-use-cases/building-a-video-subtitle-service/README.md

 8. The FFMPEG Processor will then use the reduced document to embed the subtitles into the original video.
 9. The video with the embedded subtitles is uploaded to a destination S3 bucket.

+## ℹ️ Limits

+Using Amazon Translate as a backbone, the Translate middleware can translate between 70+ different languages.
+However, Amazon Translate supports specific language-to-language translation pairs.

+As such, it is possible that not all combinations of languages are supported given the original language of the video.
+In such a case, an exception will be raised within the pipeline at runtime and the execution for that specific video will fail.

 ## 📝 Requirements

 The following requirements are needed to deploy the infrastructure required to run this pipeline: